erroronline1/caro/readme.md

 * POST and PUT requests add an encoded user identifier to the payload.
 This identifier, if successfully validated, overrides the logged in user (including assigned permissions) for service-worker-requests and ensures a valid identity for contributing records.

 ### Miscellaneous
-* Setting the package size for the SQL environment to a higher value than default is useful beside the packagesize within setup.ini.
+* Setting the package size for the SQL environment to a higher value than default is useful beside the packagesize within config.ini.
 Batch-queries are supposed to be split in chunks, but single queries with occasionally base64 encoded images might exceed the default limit.
 * Notifications on new messages are as reliable as the timespan of a service-worker.
 Which is short.
 Therefore there will be an periodic fetch request with a tiny payload to wake it up once in a while - at least as long as the app is opened.
 There will be no implementation of push api to avoid third party usage and for [lack of full safari support](https://caniuse.com/push-api) as time of writing.
 * Dragging form elements for reordering within the form-editors doesn't work on handhelds because touch-events do not include this function.
 Constructing form components and forms will need devices with mice or a supported pointer to avoid bloating scripts.
 Reordered images will disappear but don't worry.
 * Product documents are displayed in accordance with their article number, but with a bit of fuzziness to provide information for similar products (e.g. different sizes).
 It is possible to have documents displayed that do not really match the product.